hheelweg/QDotPolaronKMC/README.md

 This should get the job done and export all output files to `cwd`.
 All print command are directed to `.log` file in `cwd` specified in `output=test.log` of `.sh` script.

+#### GPU/CPU switch

+There is an automatic GPU/CPU switch implemented that switches to GPU mode once `prefer_GPU` is set to true in `ExecutionPlan` dataclass (see `.config.py`).
+One can easily set this flag to false, if no GPU resources are available.
+Note that one needs to use a different SLURM submit script in order to request resources necessary for GPU path.

 ### Functionality